 Quilts are multi-layered beddings that usually consist of two or more layers of fabric.
 They typically consist of a top layer, an inner filling, and a bottom layer, intricately stitched together to make various designs.
 Quilts with three layers are the most common type of quilt.

-Many are often confused and do not know how to differentiate between quilts and comforters.
-For an item to be mistaken for another, there is often a similarity between them.
+It can be confusing to tell the difference between quilts and comforters.
 Quilts and comforters are types of beddings with similar compositions.
 In terms of feel, comforters are the thicker of the two.
 Although, the thickness is often dependent on the quantity of fill in the comforter.
 The thickness of comforters makes them ideal for colder nights, while quilts are more suitable for hotter nights.
 However, you can also use some brands of quilts with thicker middle layers in cold weather.

 In terms of design, quilts are more elaborately designed, often coming in several bright colors.
 On the other hand, comforters have a somewhat subdued outlook such that every comforter may look the same to you at first.
 Also, comforters are restricted to the bed area, while quilts can be used on the sofa or even as a table cloth.